minimum2scp/dockerfiles/magellan-tdiary/README.md

 When `MYSQL_*` are not set, magellan-tdiary stores data into local file in `/usr/src/app/data/` directory.
 That means:

- * The data will be inconsistent when 2 ore more magellan-tdiary containers are running
+ * The data will be inconsistent when 2 or more magellan-tdiary containers are running
  * The data will be lost when magellan-tdiary containers stop

 ### Cache with redis